zer0cache/matic-docs/docs/edge/get-started/cli-commands.md

   </TabItem>
 </Tabs>

 Sets the maximum block range to be considered when executing json-rpc requests that include fromBlock/toBlock values (e.g. eth_getLogs).
+This limit can be completely disabled by setting the value to `0`.
 Default:`1000`.

 ---